Australian Standards (AS3547) – All You Need to Know

 How are Australian Standards applicable to Malaysia?

-As Malaysia has not regulatory body for alcohol testing devices in Malaysia, the Australian Standards are a good point of reference for us to follow.
+As there is no current regulatory body for alcohol testing devices in Malaysia, the Australian Standards are a good point of reference for us to follow.
 As there are many other breathalyzer brands and manufacturers out there, the majority of them do not adhere to any standards or testing procedures to ensure that their products are of quality.
 Even then, it is unknown if they are able to perform a local calibration for the device, or even a calibration for that matter.

 Here at Andatech, we are able to perform local calibrations (in Malaysia and Australia only), and with our AS3547 certification, we are able to provide some of the best devices that are on the market today.